srth12/labforward-task/README.md

 # labforward-task

 The project is created using SpringBoot.
 Spring Web is used as the main framework.
 Spring Data JPA is used for accessing and manipulating the database.
-And H2 database is used for persistence.
+And H2 database is used for storage.

 The project is structured regarding a simple Controller <-> Service <-> Repository architecture.
 Dto objects are used for consuming data from the controllers.
 These dtos are converted to database model objects in the service layer.